X

 • Before you make a final decision, bring home some carpet samples so that you can look at them in the lighting conditions of your bedroom.
 This will ensure that you're not disappointed when the final product is in place.

 Fitted wardrobes are the key to an uncluttered bedroom aesthetic, helping to carefully store away everything from clothing and shoes to jewellery and accessories.
+Just as you would thoughtfully arrange your luxury Italian furniture with the perfect distance from TV to sofa in your living room, your bedroom storage deserves equal consideration.

 If you're thinking of installing one, here are some things that you'll need to bear in mind:

 • Evaluate and measure your available space accurately, taking into account your ceiling height, wall irregularities and the placement of your other furnishings.
-The Wardrobe Design #31 by Logo, for example, can be made to fit sloped ceilings in a loft room.
+The Wardrobe Design #31 by Lago, for example, can be made to fit sloped ceilings in a loft room.

 • Assess your possessions and determine your storage needs.
 This should give you a good idea of how much hanging space, shelving and compartments you require.